 - Global Goodwill: The WoS can reap the benefits of the pre-established goodwill and brand image of a foreign company.

-- Expansion and diversification is made simpler for overseas companies.
+- Expansion and diversification are made simpler for overseas companies.

 - Hassle-free winding up is lucrative for companies without outstanding liabilities looking to exit the market.